autrin/Pokeman/README.md

   NPC Interactions: Interact with various non-playable characters (NPCs) to gain tips, challenges, and rewards.

   Multiple Trainers: Battle against different types of trainers scattered across the map, each with unique strategies and creature teams.

+This project is in progress and not complete.